Approach to drug allergy

 -Isolated urticaria within 2 hours of NSAID ingestion on repeated exposures is consistent with NSAID induced urticaria which is a cyclo-oxygenase -1 (COX-1) mediated reaction (pharmacologic class effect).

--Consider challenge with celebrex whcih is a cox-2 selective
+-Consider challenge with celebrex which is a cox-2 selective

 -As such, we have advised to continue to avoid all NSAIDs moving forward as at higher doses they may cause repeated urticaria.